HackerSpace-PESU/pesu-for-dummies/The RR Campus/the-gym.md

 ## Application Process
+* Open PESU Academy, go to Online Payments section and select Miscellaneous Fees.
+* In the Category dropdown, select RECREATIONAL CENTER, and in the Sub-Category, select Gym Fee.
 * Finish the payment on the PESU Academy Portal.
 A fee receipt will be available in 2 to 3 days' time.
 If you don't get it, please go to the accounts section of MRD Block and ask for it.
 * Take a copy of the fee receipt, and two passport size photos, one for an application form and anoter for an ID Card, and head to the sports department located in the basement of GJB.
 * Once you fill the form handed out to you, an ID Card will be issued, allowing access into the gym.